aldrinsosa/sports/README.md

-# Python web to register for sports
+# Python web using Flask

+## Features
+- Register and Login with session management
+- DB with users and the sports
+- Use of templates with Jinja
+- Bootstrap classes and components